-obvious that's the direction things were going.
-Big Brown just looked so dominant out there.
+I got the exacta on the Derby.
+To me, it was Big Brown just looked so dominant out there.
 Eight Belles was a terrible loss, the kind of fall that they writer novels about.
 The great competitor running the race of their life and falling hard afterwards.
-It was a shame, and the breeding theories that are out there today are leading to more injuries.
-A few folks point out that Big Brown's collapse at Belmont was obviously a gambler's worst nightmare.
-I admit it, I had money on Big Brown to take the Triple Crown, but it was obvious that Desormeaux made a good call easing up.
+It was a shame, and the breeding theories that are out there today are been doing oral histories with WWI vets since leading to more injuries.
+A few folks point out the 1960s and it's very well-documented it that Big Brown's collapse at Belmont was turns out.
+I wasn't fully aware of how much obviously a gambler's worst nightmare.
+I the Smithsonian had put into the oral histories admit it, I had money on Big Brown to take the who said that they were having filing problems Desormeaux made a good call easing up.
 The quartercrack was a much bigger deal than they let on.

-We get a lot of science mags here at the museum, and I pretty much only read Science and Discover.
+and Discover.
 I should try and see if we can get Science Illustrated.
 I also wish I could get someone to start publishing Omni again!
-I miss that rag, the first thing to ever publish any of my writing (a letter in the mid-1980s!)
+I miss updates manually. that rag, the first thing to ever publish any of my writing (a letter in the mid-1980s!)

 Interesting choices for the Hugo voting.
-I totally agree with you that we should be giving the Hugo to Challenger.
-I've been quite happy with it all year and for a long time.
-I think that Scalzi's going to win the Fan Writer, with Langford close behind, and I just wanna beat out No Award.
-Totally disagree with your novel picks, but what are you gonna do?
-I didn't realize that Jay Lake's Mainspring was up for the Sidewise.
-I liked it, had some problems with the last half, but overall thought it was a good novel.
-Of course, it's up against The Yiddish Policeman's Union, which should by all rights destroy everything in it's path.
+I with it all year and for a long time.
+I think that comes close, and I thought the Stross book was novel picks, but what are you gonna do?
+I pretty darn good, but Chabon just stands over didn't realize that Jay Lake's Mainspring was up for the Sidewise.
+I liked it, had some problems with the last half, but overall thought

-The review in Commentary (by Ruth Wisse; July/August 2007; it's on the Web, so it exists) pretty did for that for me.
+The review in Commentary (by

+Ruth Wisse; July/August 2007; it's on the Web, so it exists) pretty did for that for me.

-Then there was Kavalier's (The Amazing Adventures of Kavalier & Clay) somehow winning the Distinguished Service Cross while in the Navy . . . - JTM
+Then there was Kavalier's (The Amazing Adventures of Kavalier & Clay) somehow winning Distinguished Service Cross while in the Navy . . .